-Acute bronchitis is an inflammation of the lining of the bronchi of lungs.
-It is a very common presentation in an emergency department, urgent care center, and primary care office.
+Acute bronchitis is an inflammation of the large airways of the lung.
+It is a common clinical presentation to an emergency department, urgent care center, and primary care office.
 About 5% of adults have an episode of acute bronchitis each year.
 An estimated 90% of these seek medical advice for the same.
 In the United States, acute bronchitis is among the top ten most common illness among outpatients.
-Acute bronchitis typically lasts ten to 20 days (median in a study was 18 days) but can last for more than 4 weeks.

-Acute bronchitis is most commonly due to viruses and is usually self-limiting.
+Acute bronchitis is caused by infection of the large airways commonly due to viruses and is usually self-limiting.
+Bacterial infection is uncommon.
 Approximately 95% of acute bronchitis in healthy adults are secondary to viruses.
 It can sometimes be caused by allergens, irritants, and bacteria.
 Irritants include smoke inhalation, polluted air inhalation, dust, among others.

-Like most of the viral diseases of the respiratory tract, acute bronchitis is most commonly seen during the flu season.
-In the United States, flu season is most common during autumn and winter.
+Acute bronchitis is one of the common presentations in any healthcare setting.
+It is estimated that every year, 5% of the general population reports an episode of acute bronchitis, accounting for more than 10 million office visits yearly.
+Like most of the viral diseases of the respiratory tract, acute bronchitis is commonly seen during the flu season.
+In the United States, flu season is common during autumn and winter.
 It can follow any viral upper respiratory infection (URI).
 The common pathogens are a respiratory syncytial virus, Influenza virus A and B, Parainfluenza, rhinovirus, and similar viruses.

 Factor like a history of smoking, living in a polluted place, crowding, and a history of asthma, are all risk factors for acute bronchitis.
 In some people, acute bronchitis can be triggered by particular allergens like pollens, perfume, and vapors.